Proudly presented by mygrassisblue.com

 🚧 Full tour details to follow. 🚧

-If you’re a bluegrass-friendly event or venue Program Director who would be interested in hosting Kristy Cox and her band as part of their May 2021 tour of Europe, we’d love to hear from you.
+If you’re a bluegrass-friendly event or venue Programme Director who would be interested in hosting Kristy Cox and her band as part of her April-May 2022 tour of Europe, we’d love to hear from you.

 Please contact us at LetsJam @ mygrassisblue.com